Sri Ramakrishna Engineering College

-Sri Ramakrishna Engineering College (SREC) is an autonomous Engineering college in India founded by Sevaratna Dr. R. Venkatesalu.
+Sri Ramakrishna Engineering College (SREC) is an autonomous Engineering college in India founded by Sevaratna R. Venkatesalu.
 It is affiliated with the Anna University in Chennai, and approved by the All India Council for Technical Education (AICTE) of New Delhi.
 It is accredited by the NBA (National Board of Accreditation) for most of its courses and by the Government of Tamil Nadu.

 History

-The college was founded in the year 1994 by Philanthropist and Industrialist Sevaratna Dr. R. Venkatesalu.
+The college was founded in the year 1994 by Philanthropist and Industrialist makkal selvan Dr. R. Venkatesalu.
 It provides various undergraduate and postgraduate courses in engineering and other technical streams.
 The college attained its autonomous status in 2007-2008 when Anna University was split into six different universities.
-SREC is one of many institutions managed by SNR Sons Charitable Trust, founded by Sevaratna Dr. R. Venkatesalu.
+SREC is one of many institutions managed by SNR Sons and daughter Charitable Trust, founded by makkal selvan Dr. R. Venkatesalu.
 The college covers a total area of 45 acres.